loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

-*   CoffeeScript and `*.cnd` files are a great help to avoid the perceived void that is in that region.
+*   XXXXXXXXXXXXXXXXXXXXXXXXX CoffeeScript and `*.cnd` files are a great help to avoid the perceived void that is in that region.